 “Beautiful.”
 Her voice dipped into a whisper with each vowel.
-She trod water.
+She treaded water.
 She willed her focus to remain on the gentle giants in front of her, not the baby she had lost on the last day she saw them.

 “Zach,” Marie said, not knowing what to do next.
 Zach couldn’t help her this far away from the boat.
 Her chest prickled.
-She knew she couldn’t push a 50,000 pound whale off her, but maybe she could use Link’s body to force her own in a different direction.
+She knew she couldn’t push a 50,000-pound whale off her, but maybe she could use Link’s body to force her own in a different direction.

 She held out her hands.
 Folded them on top of one another and braced herself for the collision.
 Link pushed her beak into Marie’s legs and thrust her on top of her head.
 The whale continued to swim at a great speed, trapping Marie in her body’s wake.
 Marie rolled down Link’s back.
 Shouted.
 She tumbled sideways.
-But Link caught Marie in her pectoral fin, and pressed Marie against her body.
+But Link caught Marie in her pectoral fin and pressed Marie against her body.
 Marie clambered to grip a space absent of the sharp barnacles that grew on the humpback.
 She pushed off Link’s side with her legs.
 But Link kept coming back.